 Medical treatment is provided in all detention centres by medical staff.
 Special treatment may be organised by transferring detainees to hospitals.
 In the detention centres in Vienna, psychiatric treatment is provided.
 In Vienna, detainees on hunger strike may be transferred to the medical station of the prison, but forced feeding is not allowed.
 In case there is a high probability of a health risk due to hunger strike, asylum seekers are usually released from detention.
 Detainees on hunger strike should only be placed in isolation if the necessary medical treatment cannot be provided at the open detention center.
 In Vordernberg, there are two types of doctors: doctors who work alongside police authorities and help determining whether detention can be continued or not, and regular doctors who only provide care to the detainees.
 The system of having different doctors should be extended to other detention facilities, but is not applied in practice yet.
 The AOB (NPM) has further criticised the fact that medical treatment is not provided immediately in cases of mental illness or suicide risk.

-In its 2017 Annual Report that was published in 2018, the AOB formulated a list of recommendations necessary for the improvement of the detention facilities, which include inter alia the necessity of establishing single cells, providing adequate access to medical care, ensuring adequate detention conditions (e.g. natural light, ventilation, hygienic measures, visits etc.) These recommendations have not been implemented until 2021.
+In its 2017 Annual Report that was published in 2018, the AOB formulated a list of recommendations necessary for the improvement of the detention facilities, which include inter alia the necessity of establishing single cells, providing adequate access to medical care, ensuring adequate detention conditions (e.g. natural light, ventilation, hygienic measures, visits etc.) These recommendations had not been implemented as of 2022.
 There are no signs that any reform in the area of detention of foreigners is planned in the new future.

 AOB, Annual Report 2017, available at: https://bit.ly/2SLaenu.